 The messiest fall activity to pair with this book?
 Make a jack-o-lantern!
 Find a small pumpkin at the store or patch to minimize a typically very pulpy situation and go to town.
 But don’t get rid of those seeds — have the children arrange them on a baking tray and then pop them in the oven!
 Nothing says “Happy Fall!” quite like roasted pumpkin seeds.

-Did you know Book Nook Enrichment is having a Halloween party of our very own?
+Did you know Wise Wonder Enrichment is having a Halloween party of our very own?
 We’d love to see you there for stories, music, crafts, and so much more.